 Percy Jackson is not exceptional.
 He suffers from ADHD and dyslexia, which make school difficult.
-He is expelled from school repeatedly and seems to attend a new school every year.
 Percy doesn’t understand all the strange and weird things that happen around him on a regular basis.
 It isn’t until he goes on a field trip to a museum filled with ancient Greek artifacts that he begins to discover his own secret.
 His math teacher transforms into a terrifying monster and Percy slays her with a sword.

-His mom, Sally, and Grover (who is actually a satyr and Percy’s protector) explain some of the basics.
+His mom, Sally, and his friend Grover (who is actually a satyr and Percy’s protector) explain the basics.
 Percy is in grave danger because he is a demigod and monsters continually seek to destroy demigods.
 Sally and Grover take Percy to Camp Half-Blood so that he can train.
-Just as they are arriving, a livid minotaur charges Percy.
-He is able to kill it, but not before it dissolves Sally into a shimmering, gold dust.
-Percy and Grover run for the entrance of the camp, where Percy will be safe.
-At camp, Percy works with teams of other demigods learning to fight with ancient weapons and being taught the traditional ways of the Greek gods.
-Percy starts hearing about “the one” and “Big Three material”.
+Just as they arrive, a livid minotaur charges Percy.
+He is able to kill it, but not before it dissolves Sally into a cloud of shimmering, gold dust.
+At camp, Percy learns to fight with ancient weapons and the traditional ways of the Greek gods.
 He also meets other demigods: Annabeth (daughter of Athena), Clarisse (daughter of Ares), and Luke (son of Hermes).

 Zeus’ lightning bolt, the crux of his power, has been stolen, and Percy is the suspected thief.
-The brother gods, Zeus, Poseidon, and Hades have all been on the brink of battle for millennia.
+The brother gods, Zeus, Poseidon, and Hades have all been on the brink of a battle for millennia.
 If Percy doesn’t “return” the stolen bolt, it will mean all-out war that will endanger the mortal world.
 Zeus has issued a deadline for its return: the summer solstice.
-Percy is given an ultimatum.
-He must go on a quest (something many half-bloods want to do) or be turned into a dolphin.
+Percy must go on a quest (something many half-bloods want to do) or be turned into a dolphin.
 Before leaving on the quest, Percy visits an oracle who gives him a prophecy.
 Though the oracle makes it seem Percy is destined to fail, Chiron assures him that oracles often have double meanings and not to worry.
-Annabeth is excited to go on Percy’s quest, because she’s been told she cannot go on one of her own.

 The three must run for their lives.
 Upon reentering the world of the living, they learn that the war is all but started, and Ares is behind it all.
 He stole both the bolt and Hades’ helm from the original thief to create a war between the “big three” gods, at the urgings of an unknown force.
 After an epic battle between Ares and Percy, the Furies return Hades’ helm to him, saying Percy hadn’t stolen it.